Start Printed Page 15078

 - The effect of exposure to the agent or toxin on animal or plant health, and on the production and marketability of animal or plant products;

-- The pathogenicity of the agent or the toxin and the methods by which the agent or toxin is transferred to animals or plants;
+- The pathogenicity of the agent or the toxicity of the toxin and the methods by which the agent or toxin is transferred to animals or plants;

 - Any other criteria that the Secretary considers appropriate to protect animal or plant health, or animal or plant products.